-If I could commit to a trend this season it would be be this.
-Comfortable, rosy and hydrated, this lip trend is the merging of your favorite lip balm and a suede lipstick for that that “your lips but better” look.
+If I could commit to a trend this season, it would be this.
+Comfortable, rosy, and hydrated, this lip trend merges your favorite lip balm and a suede lipstick for that that “your lips but better” look.
 Think soft and smudged; models at Oscar De La Renta had bold pigments smudged on their lips then gently buffed out to soften the color, taking a cue from K-beauty.
 I used a satin-finish lipstick Marena Beaute Rouge Tarou Nude in the shade Toffee, which left a soft finish on the lips that doesn’t need much touching up.
-I lightly pressed it into the lip with my finger, which creates the colour without drawing away the moisture.
-If I was to attempt a bolder take on the flushed lip, I would apply a lipstick to the centre of the lips and then smudge outwards, but I’ll save that for when the occasion really calls for it.
+I lightly pressed it into the lip with my finger, which creates the color without drawing away from the moisture.
+If I were to attempt a bolder take on the flushed lip, I would apply lipstick to the center of the lips and then smudge outwards, but I’ll save that when the occasion really calls for it.

 Trend #3: Bright Eyes

 Color is coming in hot with painted pinks at Jason Wu and more subtle pastels at Jonathan Simkhai.
 For a bolder look, dip into Fenty Beauty’s Snap Shadows; the customizable eyeshadow palette lets you experiment to your heart's desire.
-I’ll be honest—I’m afraid of color or anything bright, so for this pastel trend, I tread lightly with a more subtle look.
+I’ll be honest—I’m afraid of color or anything bright, so I tread lightly with a more subtle look for this pastel trend.
 If you’re anything like me, try incorporating a swipe of white liner across the eyes for a subtle step up from your classic cat-eye (and to save yourself from giving yourself a mini heart attack every time you see yourself in a mirror).

 Trend #4: Metallic Eyeshadow

 Dramatic and eye-catching, metallic eyeshadow caught the focus on the runways this season.
-Whether it’s solid shadow, loose glitter, or a finely milled pigment over the eye shadow, a twinkle on the eye is instantly show-stopping.
-For extravagance that won’t disappoint, I recommend Pat McGrath Labs’ Mothership V Bronze Seduction Palette; it’s saturated with pigment and the colors are intense and perfectly metallic.
-If creating a smoky eye limits your time in the morning and like me, you find too much sheen frightening, then applying a wash of color over the eyes before applying a MAC Cosmetics Eyeshadow Pigment that matches in colour is an easier (and more subtle) way to pull off the trend.
-I found that when I started off lightly with a wash of the pigment, I wasn’t as afraid of the end result and the buildable finish can make it the perfect day-to-night eye look.
+Whether it’s a solid shadow, loose glitter, or a finely milled pigment over the eye shadow, a twinkle on the eye is instantly show-stopping.
+For extravagance that won’t disappoint, I recommend Pat McGrath Labs’ Mothership V Bronze Seduction Palette; it’s saturated with pigment, and the colors are intense and perfectly metallic.
+If creating a smoky eye limits your time in the morning, and like me, you find too much sheen frightening, then applying a wash of color over the eyes before applying a MAC Cosmetics Eyeshadow Pigment that matches in color is an easier (and more subtle) way to pull off the trend.
+I found that when I started lightly with a wash of the pigment, I wasn’t as afraid of the result, and the buildable finish can make it the perfect day-to-night eye look.

 Trend #5: Water Tint Foundation

-While we go waterless with our skincare products, SS20 is introducing the water tint into our foundation routines.
-Think thin layers, barely-there complexion bases and letting your skin have its moment.
-The “water” effect is to give the idea of a healthy, hydrated and flushed complexion using either a tinted moisturiser or lightweight foundation.
-To create the perfectly light but dewy finish, I usually use Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation; it has a beautiful finish and is lightweight enough so that it’s almost invisible on the skin.
-Dior Backstage Face & Body Foundation is also a treat for your skin, leaving you with softly glowing skin and a surprising amount of coverage without veering into heavy-duty full-coverage territory.
-Since I’m more on the oily side, I spritz Caudalie Beauty Elixir as a final touch to enhance the dew and also balance the skin (plus, it’s so refreshing as a mid-day deskside pick-me-up).
+While we go waterless with our skincare products, SS20 introduces the water tint into our foundation routines.
+Think thin layers, barely-there complexion bases, and letting your skin have its moment.
+The “water” effect gives the idea of a healthy, hydrated, and flushed complexion using either a tinted moisturizer or lightweight foundation.
+To create the perfect light but dewy finish, I usually use Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation; it has a beautiful finish and is lightweight enough so that it’s almost invisible on the skin.
+Dior Backstage Face & Body Foundation is also a treat for your skin, leaving you with soft glowing skin and a surprising amount of coverage without veering into heavy-duty full-coverage territory.
+Since I’m more on the oily side, I spritz Caudalie Beauty Elixir as a final touch to enhance the dew and balance the skin (plus, it’s a refreshing mid-day deskside pick-me-up).

 Trend #6: Rosebud Lip

-Like an LBD, leather jacket or black blazer, there are some things that will never go out of style—a red lip falls in that category.
+Like an LBD, leather jacket, or black blazer, some things will never go out of style—a red lip falls in that category.
 On the runway, it made a comeback too at shows like Helmut Lang and Emilia Wickstead.
 I applied the classic MAC Lip Liner in Cherry and the MAC Lip Liner in Chestnut all over my lip as a base; this created the perfect base for my red lipstick.
-MAC’s cult classic Ruby Woo looks good on all skin tones, but if you’re looking or something more impactful, I also recommend Fenty Beauty’s Stunna Lip Paint in the shade Uncensored.
+MAC’s cult classic Ruby Woo looks good on all skin tones, but if you’re looking for something more impactful, I also recommend Fenty Beauty’s Stunna Lip Paint in the shade Uncensored.